D-MK/otto-ai/README.md

   - Device-specific encryption (default) - seamless, no password needed
   - Password-based encryption (optional) - works across devices, more secure
 - **Web Crypto API**: Uses browser-native encryption (AES-GCM) with PBKDF2 key derivation
-- **Session-Based Password**: Master password stored only in sessionStorage (cleared on browser close)
+- **Session-Based Password**: Master password stored only in sessionStorage (cleared when the browser closes)
 - **Automatic Migration**: Existing keys are automatically re-encrypted when you set a master password

+For detailed security information, see the [Architecture documentation](docs/architecture/architecture.md#security-considerations).

 ## Limitations (MVP Scope)